-Medtronic has since been accused of marketing its Infuse product for off-label uses that have allegedly contributed to patient injuries, and in some cases, death.
+About 10,000 patient lawsuits claimed Medtronic marketed Infuse for off-label uses that contributed to patient injuries, and in some cases, death.

-Medtronic was also investigated by the U.S. Department of Justice, ending in a $40 million payout to settle allegations of illegal kickbacks to doctors as incentive to use its Infuse product.
+The U.S. Department of Justice also investigated Medtronic.
+The investigation ended in a $40 million payout to settle allegations of illegal kickbacks to doctors as incentive to use Medtronic’s Infuse product.

 Allegations: Off-label/improper use of Infuse Bone Graft in cervical spine surgery; undisclosed financial relationship between the doctor performing his surgery and Medtronic; not receiving consent to operate in an off-label manner